Skip to main content

 Micah Program Community Nights (Open only to Micah Program Students)

 On Micah Program Community Nights, first-year students meet in small groups facilitated by upper-class Micah students for one hour every Monday that the University is in session.
-The purpose is for students to build a stronger community, reflect upon and discuss their Micah service, learn about social justice topics.
-They also build their self-awareness and understanding of their fellow Micah members and their role in the larger St. Louis community.
+The purpose is for students to build a stronger community, reflect upon and discuss their Micah service, and learn about social justice topics.
+They also build self-awareness and understanding of their fellow Micah members and their role in the larger St. Louis community.
 Programming provides opportunities for reflection, analysis, relationship-building and personal growth.
 Topics center around the program pillars of service, community, interfaith, academics and leadership.

 • Contact: Emily Komos